-Relationship-Based Damages in a Wrongful Death Claim in Florida
+Relationship-Based Damages in a Wrongful Death Claim

 In Florida, the law governing Wrongful Death actions is the Florida Wrongful Death Act.
 The Florida Wrongful Death Act allows said survivors – the parent, child, or spouse, or any other relative or adoptive sibling dependent on the deceased for financial or emotional support – to seek compensation for lost support or services after the death of their loved one.